adamwshero/terraform-aws-transit-gateway-attachment/README.md

     * VPC peers are already in place.
 This is because when we create routes in the route table(s), we need to already know the peering Id to create this route.
   * Transit Gateway
     * A transit gateway already exists somewhere in the AWS Organization.
 This Id is used when creating transit gateway attachments.
+  * Transit Gateway Peering (Advanced scenario)
+    * You need at least 2 transit gateways, a peer and an accepter.

 ## Usage

 You can create a transit gateway attachment for an existing transit gateway in your organization.
 You can also create multiple transit gateway attachments if you have more than one transit gateway in your organization that you need to attach in a given account.
+You can also create transit gateway peering attachments between multiple transit gateways.

 ### Terraform Basic Example